-CDMA, or Code Division Multiple Access, is commonly found in the aforementioned territories of the United States and Russia — though GSM is also present in those countries as well.
-The Allied Forces developed the technology during World War II as a method to prevent Nazi forces from jamming radio signals.
-CDMA, unlike GSM, allows users full access to the entire spectrum of bands, thus allowing more users to connect at any given time.
-It encodes each user’s individual conversation via a pseudo-randomized digital sequence, meaning the voice data remains protected and filtered so that only those participating in the phone call receive the data.
+CDMA is often found in the U.S. and Russia, alongside GSM.
+This technology was originally developed by Allied forces during World War II, primarily as a method to prevent the Nazis from jamming radio signals.
+Unlike GSM, CDMA grants users full access to the entire spectrum of bands, thus allowing more users to connect at any given time.
+It also encodes each user’s individual conversation via a pseudo-randomized digital sequence to protect voice data and keep it private.

 Phones on CDMA networks do not have to use SIM cards because each phone is built specifically to work on that carrier’s network.
 For consumers, this once meant that phones were tied to a carrier and their bands, so if you wanted to switch providers, you’d have to buy a new phone.
 That’s not always the case now, thanks to enhanced network technology and since CDMA carriers routinely use SIM cards to service 4G LTE networks.
 If your newer phone or device doesn’t have a physical SIM, then it most likely has an eSIM.

 Both CDMA and GSM are the global standards for cell phone communication, and one is not inherently better than the other.
 CDMA phones without SIM slots are forever hitched to their carriers and cannot be transferred to other networks.
 A Verizon phone cannot be transferred to Sprint’s network or vice versa.
 Sometimes it’s not that straightforward, since some Verizon devices do use CDMA, and also have an unlocked SIM slot to accommodate other networks.
 You can often find ways to get your carrier to unlock your phone when you’re done with their contract.